Rooks Endgames: The initiative is a term we don’t get tired of repeating and it should already be very familiar to our readers.

 In this article, we are going to take a look at a recently played rook endgame.

-The FIDE World Cup is offering great entertainment to chess lovers from all over the world these days with some very interesting games, including some instructive miniatures in the first rounds.
+The FIDE World Cup is offering great entertainment to chess lovers from all over the world these days.
+It has some very interesting games, including some instructive miniatures in the first rounds.
 But as the tournament advances and we see clashes between the top Grandmasters, the fight becomes even more intense.

 A fun fact of the first games from the third round is that rook endgames appeared on most of the boards, giving the viewers a great masterclass of technical play.
 The example we’ve prepared from this round appeared in the clash between the American GM Wesley So and the Indian GM Santosh Vidit.
 The position we’re going to start from is completely equal and many of you will say that it’s just an easy draw.